TristanKnox/WebCheckers/docs/DesignDoc.md

 ![ValidateMove_SequenceDiogram](ValidateMove_SequenceDiogram.png)

-First, JSON string is retrieved from the request.
-The JSON string is then decoded and turned into a Move object using Gson.
-Next, the game can be accessed by getting the player from the session and passing the player to the game center.
-Once the game has been retrieved the move can be verified.
-The move is passed to the game, if the move is valid it is added to a turned object which keeps track of all moves made for a given turn and an info message is generated to inform the user the move is valid.
-Otherwise, an error message is generated containing info on why the move is not valid.
-Either way, the message generated is converted to JSON and then returned to the user and the Java Script updates the users view acordingly.
+When making a move, the player and the move is passed into the server from the client side code.
+The player is used along side the game center to get the game associated with the given player.
+Once the game is found.
+The move can be converted from json to a move object.
+This object is passed into the game model object which returns a turn response based on the validation of the move.
+If the move is invalid, an error message with the broken rule is returned.
+If the move is valid, an info message is returned to the client.

 #### SignOut